 7. Gong

-Gong uses analytics and insights to help your customer success team identify areas of improvement or risk of churn while there is still time to adjust.
+Gong uses analytics and insights to help your customer success team identify opportunities to boost customer satisfaction or identify risk of churn while there is still time to adjust.
 With Gong, you can gain visibility into your entire customer journey to learn how to support your users better and ensure you’re meeting their expectations.

 8. Sendoso